dudeperf3ct/dudeperf3ct.github.io/sensei/charlie_munger.md

 The safest way to try and get what you want is try and deserve what you want.

+You have to keep learning if you want to be good investor.

 <span class='green'>My Berkshire Hathway stock cost me $16 a share and it's not selling for almost $3,00,000 a share.</span> It took a long time and it was a long term investment.
 And after 50 years sitting there, lo and behold it's work out very well.

+A great company will earn more and more while you're just sitting and doing nothing.
+A mediocre company won't do that.
+So you  are harnessing long range force that will help you.
+It's just very important.
+These mediocre companies that are around will cost a lot of agony and very modest profits.
+You do fine, it goes up a little, you have to sell, you have to find another and it's all a lot of work.

 Just buy one <span class='red'>great company</span> and get the <span class='red'>right thing at right price </span> and then just sit there.